asc4asc/debian-lan/README.md

 * install from a ansible host with ansible-playbook ......
 * install from git from the net with ansible-pull ......
-* instll local with ansible-playbook -i localhost -c local
+* install local with ansible-playbook -i localhost -c local

 -----------------------------------------------------------------------------------